 Abstract

-Materials and Methods: Adopting a mixed-methods exploratory sequential design, the study proceeded in two phases: qualitative inquiry followed by quantitative validation.
-The research process comprised four stages: (1) a needs assessment involving document analysis and semi-structured interviews with 120 stakeholders (supervisors, Thai language teachers, and educational experts); (2) curriculum design and expert validation by a panel of five specialists; (3) implementation with 30 purposively sampled supervisory teachers, evaluated through pre-post assessments of knowledge, competence, instructional planning, and learner outcomes; and (4) curriculum refinement based on empirical feedback.
+Materials and Methods: This study adopted a mixed-methods exploratory sequential design, beginning with qualitative inquiry and followed by quantitative validation.
+The research process consisted of four stages.
+First, a needs assessment was conducted through document analysis and semi-structured interviews with 120 stakeholders, including supervisors, Thai language teachers, and educational experts.
+Second, the curriculum was designed and validated by five specialists.
+Third, the curriculum was implemented with 30 purposively selected supervisory teachers.
+Its effectiveness was assessed through pre- and post-tests measuring knowledge, communicative competence, instructional planning, and learner outcomes.
+Fourth, the curriculum was refined based on empirical results and participant feedback.

 Article Details